marko-londo/Model-Optimization/README.md

 Importance could be implemented to further refine the model.

 **Model Summary Feedback:**
-The model summary simply stated "This is a very good and fair model because it is very accurate and predicts very well."
-This is a terrible summary.
-It is vague, empty, and shows no real supporting metrics or evidence.
-No actual bias checking was done.
-Without a classification report we have no idea of the f1-score, precision, recall, etc. No details on what model was used or how it was trained.
-No mention of validation (as none was used), so we have no idea how the model will perform on new data.
-There is no context on the problem domain or why and how certain decisions were made regarding the feature engineering.
-Potential limitations of the model should also be included, as should be recommendations or steps for improvement.
+Model Evaluation Feedback: The provided model summary is significantly lacking in detail and rigor.
+Simply stating "This is a very good and fair model because it is very accurate and predicts very well" is not only vague, but it lacks the necessary metrics to substantiate such a claim.
+A comprehensive summary should include metrics such as f1-score, precision, and recall, preferably from a detailed classification report.
+Additionally, the summary fails to specify which model was employed, its training process, or any information about feature engineering.
+Critically, the omission of any validation procedure casts doubt on the model's robustness and its ability to generalize to new data.
+It would be beneficial to provide context on the problem domain and elucidate the rationale behind certain decisions made during the model's development.
+Furthermore, acknowledging the model's limitations and suggesting areas or methodologies for improvement would enhance the summary's credibility and usefulness.

 #### Feature Importance